The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 Everybody knows it.

-I'm gonna tell you something.
+I'm going to tell you something.

-I uh everybody knows everything you said about Newt is true.
+Everybody knows everything you said about Newt is true.

 And a lot of these people think that Newt is salvageable.

-That once you embarrass him on this stuff, he'll walk it back.
+A lot of people supporting Newt think that he's salvageable, that once you embarrass him on this stuff, he'll walk it back.

 The problem is he still comes up with it.

-The problem with Newt is that he has a gazillion thoughts every day, and he verbalizes every one of them.
+The problem with Newt is, is that he has a gazillion thoughts every day, and he verbalizes every one of them.

-It's a discipline thing.
+It's a disciplined thing.

-Um but on the other side of this is Obama.
+But on the other side of this is Obama.

-On the other side of it's Obama who is not salvageable.
+On the other side of it's Obama, who is not salvageable.

-From our point of view.
+From our point of view, Obama isn't salvageable.

-Who's Nick?
+Who's that?

 Jay Infargo, North Dakota.